swaptacular/swpt_ca_scripts/README.md

 latest *info-bundle* file for the Swaptacular node that is about to become your peer.
 You can obtain this file directly from the owner of the node, or indirectly through a third party.
-Obtaining the info-bundle file through a third party is perfectly secure, because every file in the info-bundle is digitally signed.
+Obtaining the info-bundle file through a third party is perfectly safe, because every file in the info-bundle is digitally signed.

 Once you have obtained the correct info-bundle file, run the `sign-peercert`